 Initially, the races took place on the Solaise before the action switched in future years to the Bellevarde for both the men’s and women’s competitions.

-Since 1968, when the Critérium de la Première Neige was officially recognised as part of the FIS World Cup, no less than 180 World Cup events have been contested on the slopes of the French resort.
+Since 1968, when the Critérium de la Première Neige was officially recognized as part of the FIS World Cup, no less than 180 World Cup events have been contested on the slopes of the French resort.
 For the past 67 years, men and women racers have given their all on challenging slopes that have earned a legendary reputation.
-Every year, the resort hosts two spectacular weekends of skiing, and it comes as no surprise that Val d’Isère has organised more World Cup races than almost anywhere else in the world.
+Every year, the resort hosts two spectacular weekends of skiing, and it comes as no surprise that Val d’Isère has organized more World Cup races than almost anywhere else in the world.
 A great many skiing champions have hailed from Val d’Isère, and its Club des Sports has trained some of the biggest names in skiing: Jean Claude Killy, Marielle and Christine Goitschel, Firmin Mattis, Patrice Bianchi, Ingrid Jacquemod, and Anémone Marmottan.
 Today, Val d’Isère Club des Sports, the most decorated sports club at the Winter Olympics, is proudly represented by Victor Muffat Jeandet and Clément Noël.

 The racecourse